tiprankstipranks

 Non-compliance with the USA PATRIOT Act, Bank Secrecy Act, or other laws and regulations could result in fines or sanctions.

 The USA PATRIOT and Bank Secrecy Acts and related regulations require financial institutions to develop programs to prevent financial institutions from being used for money laundering and terrorist activities.
 Failure to comply with these regulations could result in fines or sanctions.
 While we have developed policies and procedures designed to assist in compliance with these laws and regulations, no assurance can be given that these policies and procedures will be effective in preventing violations of these laws and regulations.
 If our policies and procedures are deemed deficient, we would be subject to liability, including fines and regulatory actions, which may include restrictions on our ability to pay dividends and the denial of regulatory approvals to proceed with certain aspects of our business plan.
-Failure to maintain and implement adequate programs to combat money laundering and terrorist financing could also have serious reputational consequences for us.
-Any of these results could have a material adverse effect on our business, financial condition, results of operations, and growth prospects.
+Additionally, any perceived or actual failure to prevent money laundering or terrorist financing activities could significantly damage our reputation.
+These outcomes could have a material adverse effect on our business, financial condition, results of operations, and growth prospects.

 Environmental / Social - Risk 1